Lake Erie’s Big Creek and the Grand River offer sights, sounds, and serenity

 To the east of Big Creek, the Grand River runs south, emptying into Lake Erie south of Dunnville at Port Maitland.
 This river has such a storied past its been designated a Canadian Heritage River.
 The area surrounding the Grand River has been a home to Canada’s Native peoples for more than 10,000 years and attracted waves of immigrants to farm its fertile lands in the 18th and 19th centuries.
 In addition to its significant history, the Grand attracts a diverse range of wildlife.
 More than 300 bird species have been recorded in the Grand River watershed.
+Head to Grand River Marina to get outfitted.
+They offer rentals for recreational, touring, tandem, and even fishing kayaks.

-If you’d like to explore the Grand by stand-up paddleboard, Grand River Kayak also offers a three-hour group tour of the Lower Grand Marshes.
 If you’d prefer a private tour, gather some friends and contact South Coast Watersports to set up a customized tour.

 If you’re comfortable paddling on your own, but don’t have the equipment, Grand Paddle Sports offers a hassle-free rental service where they meet you at a starting point along the Grand River with your equipment and pick you up at your desired endpoint and shuttle you back to your vehicle.